Susanna Whatman: Life

 Susannah was born in 1753 in Hamburg.
 She was the daughter of Jacob and Elizabeth Bosanquet.
 Her father was a director of the Levant Company and the East India Company.
 Her grandfather David Bosanquet was a Huguenot who had left France in 1686.
 Jacob Bosanquet was a sibling.

-She married James Whatman (1741-1798) on 3 December 1776.
-He was the son of James Whatman (1702-1759), with whom he had created an innovative paper business in Kent.
+She married James Whatman (1741–1798) on 3 December 1776.
+He was the son of James Whatman (1702–1759), with whom he had created an innovative paper business in Kent.
 Her husband had been married before to Sarah (born Stanley) who had just died.
 He had two children from that marriage, Camilla, who married Sir Charles Style, Bart. and Letitia, who married Susanna's cousin, Samuel Bosanquet of Dingestow Court, son of the Governor of The Bank of England.

 Susannah became the head of the household at their home near Maidstone called Turkey Court.
 In her first year, 1776, there she wrote down a detailed set of instructions for their servants in household management.
 She would add to and improve these notes over the next 24 years including when they moved to "Vinters" in 1782.
 Her husband had bought the house, at Boxley in Kent, a few years before and £5,000 was spent on the house when they moved in.
 There is a painting by Paul Sandby which shows Vinters in 1794 and the paper mills that had created the family's income.
 Her husband died in 1798 having sold the mills years before when he had a stroke.
-Whatman's son James married in 1811 and she gave up the job of running the big house of Vinters.
+Whatman's son, James, married his cousin, Eliza Susanna Gaussen, daughter of Samuel Robert Gaussen of Brookmans Park, Hertfordshire.